NDaruwalla/employee-tracker/README.md

   * Add departments, roles, employees
   * View departments, roles, employees
   * Update employee roles
-  * Update employee managers (bonus)
+  * Update employee managers *(bonus - not included in this version)*
-  * View employees by manager (bonus)
+  * View employees by manager *(bonus - not included in this version)*
-  * Delete departments, roles, and employees (bonus)
+  * Delete departments, roles, and employees *(bonus - not included in this version)*
-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department (bonus)
+  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department *(bonus - not included in this version)*
    ```
   ## Acceptance Criteria
-   This following gif was provided in the assignment README.md file and it illustrates the acceptance criteria and shows how the application should work:
+   This following gif provided to me **from the assignment README.md file** illustrates the acceptance criteria and shows how the application should work:

    ![Sample Employee Tracker Provided With Assignment](Assets/employee-tracker.gif)

   ## Tools
-  The tools used to create this application include: Visual Studio Code, Node.js, JavaScript, Git Bash, MySQL, Screencastify
+  The tools used to create this application include: Visual Studio Code, Node.js, JavaScript, Git Bash, MySQL, MySQL Workbench, and Screencastify.

   ## Installation